Prospective Students

 Dr. Rodriguez-Seijas (University of Michigan) has curated excellent examples of personal statements, CVs, and other written materials for prospective students.

-Viviana, a first year in the lab has created a google drive with application resources here.
+Viviana, a second-year in the lab, has created a Google Drive with application resources here.

 Learn more about the UIC Clinical Psychology PhD program here.